Sunken Lands Cultural Roadway-Great River Road

 The Sunken Lands Cultural Roadway includes towns in the area created from the New Madrid Earthquakes of 1811-12.
 A series of shocks between December 1811 and February 1812 dropped land as much as 50 feet into the earth and created huge lakes such as Big Lake in Arkansas and Reelfoot Lake in Tennessee.
 This area, strung out over 30 miles along the St. Francis River Floodway, became nationally famous as a hunting and fishing area some 100 years ago.
 The many cultural highlights include the Historic Dyess Colony: Johnny Cash Boyhood Home, the Southern Tenant Farmers Museum in Tyronza, and part of the set from John Grisham's "A Painted House," relocated to Lepanto where portions of the movie version were filmed.
 (Grisham is from the area.)

-Directions (Click on Web Link for Map):
+Directions (Click on "Visit Website" for Map):

 Depart The Great River Road main route via SH 14 at Wilson and travel west to Dyess and Lepanto.